Best Travel Systems in Canada 2026: Car Seat + Stroller Combos Compared

 Are all travel systems safe for Canadian babies?

 No — only purchase travel systems explicitly certified by Transport Canada.
-That certification ensures both the infant car seat and the stroller integration meet Canada's safety standards.
-Always look for the Transport Canada certification label on the packaging or directly on the car seat before you buy.
-Using a non-certified car seat, even as part of a travel system, is unsafe and illegal in Canada.
+Every car seat sold in Canada must carry the National Safety Mark; US-only seats don't qualify and aren't legal for Canadian roads.
+Find that label on the packaging or directly on the seat before you buy.
+Using a non-certified seat, even within an otherwise reputable travel system, is both unsafe and illegal in Canada.

 How do I know if a car seat and stroller from different brands will work together?